shopsys/shopsys/docs/introduction/using-form-types.md

 `GroupType` comes with a few options that you can use for even more comfortable work.

 #### label
-This option is used for displaying heading of section, for example in `CustomerFormType` all user data like name, last name or email address are all in section with label `Personal Data`.
+This option is used for displaying heading of section, for example, in `CustomerFormType` all user data like name, last name or email address are all in section with label `Personal Data`.

 ### [DisplayOnlyCustomerType](https://github.com/shopsys/shopsys/blob/master/packages/framework/src/Form/DisplayOnlyCustomerType.php)
 Displays name of a registered customer along with a link to his/her detail.